oVirt/infra-docs/docs/CI/STDCI-Configuration.markdown

 ## Use Jinja2 templates for enhanced functionality

-STDCI allows the use of Jinja2 templates to avoid repetitive typing.
-For that purpose, STDCI exposes [Jinja2 variables][6] to be used in the YAML file.
+STDCI allows the use of [Jinja2 templates][6] to avoid repetitive typing.
+For that purpose, STDCI exposes [Jinja2 variables][7] to be used in the YAML file.
 The available variables are: **{{ stage }}**, **{{ substage }}**, **{{ distro }}** and **{{ arch }}**.
 Depanding on where they are used in the file, they will evaluate to the corresponding _stage_, _substage_, _distro_ and _arch_.